-26. The School operates a waiting list system for entry into the Reception Class at the start of an academic year.
+The School operates a waiting list system for entry into the Reception Class at the start of an academic year.
 The waiting list opens from the date when places are offered.
 A child may be placed on this waiting list by contacting the school office.
 This waiting list closes 31st December of the year in which the children start school each year.
-Thereafter, a fresh waiting list is established and operates in the same
+Thereafter, a fresh waiting list is established and operates in the same way as waiting lists for other classes.
+Parents wishing to place a child on this fresh waiting list must re-apply to the school office.

-- way as waiting lists for other classes.
-Parents wishing to place a child on this fresh waiting list must re-apply to the school office. - 27.
-The school also operates a waiting list system for Years 1 to 5.
-Where an application for admission to Years 1 to 5 is refused a child may be placed on the waiting list for that class by contacting the school office. - 28.
+The school also operates a waiting list system for Years 1 to 6.
+Where an application for admission to Years 1 to 6 is refused a child may be placed on the waiting list for that class by contacting the school office.

 On any waiting list children will be ranked according to the admissions oversubscription criteria (see above).
 Priority on a waiting list is not given to children on the basis of the date their names were added to the waiting list.
 The school can tell parents at any time where their child is ranked on a waiting list but cannot give any indication of the likelihood of being offered a place.
 Positions on waiting lists are always subject to change if a child with a higher priority according to the oversubscription criteria joins the waiting list or if the circumstances of a child already on the waiting list change.
-There is no formal appeal against a ranking on a waiting list, but the school is willing to discuss a child's position on the list against the oversubscription criteria so as to satisfy itself that the position allotted is correct. - 29.
+There is no formal appeal against a ranking on a waiting list, but the school is willing to discuss a child's position on the list against the oversubscription criteria so as to satisfy itself that the position allotted is correct.

 As a place becomes available, the vacancy will be filled by an offer to the child at the top of the waiting list.
-Where places fail to be allocated by ballot, a fresh ballot will be held at the time the vacancy comes to be allocated.
-Places offered from a waiting list should be accepted within 5 working days or it will be offered to the child next on the list (or drawn by fresh ballot). - 30.
+Places offered from a waiting list should be accepted within 5 working days or it will be offered to the child next on the list.

 Unless other arrangements with the school are agreed (and subject to any right to deferred entry set out in the Code) any child offered a place from a waiting list should join the school within 20 school days or the place may be lost.